INFO-4602-5602/project-3-mozilla-project-3-team-6/README.md

   <li>Super excited!
 I can't wait for everything to be connected.
 My life will be so much better. = 2 </li>
   </ul>
 </ol>

+<h4>Chart Description</h4>
+- Question 1: Is the average number of owned electronics or "knowledge of technology" correlated to each country's average sentiment for the future of tech?
+This is answered with two coordinated scatter plots that plots each of these averaged values versus the average sentiment.
+- Question 2: For a country, what is the distribution of individual responses based on their sentiment for the future of tech?
+We can drill down and look at the distribution of each sentiment response groups to see if there are any correlations since this is likely hidden when calculating overall averages.
+For example, for a country, like the US, did survey responders who reported having a negative outlook of the future own more electronics or were more knowledgable about technology?
+- This question was answered by plotting boxplot of each question answered for a selected country by each binned sentiment response (-2,-1,0,1,2).
+- A dropdown menu allowed the user to select which country he/she would like to drilldown and inspect the distribution of responses.

 <h4>Bells and Whistles </h4>
 <ol>
   <li> removed Other/Custom responses from the raw dataset. </li>
   <li> replaced NaN responses with 0s. </li>
+  <li> The two scatter plots correlating average # owned electronics and knowledge of technology with sentiment for the future are linked graphs.
+Clicking a point (Country) in one scatter plot shows the country's position in the other corresponding scatter plot.  </li>
+  <li> Dropdown menu for selecting a country allows for drill down of the distribution of responses, using boxplots, for individual responses (# of owned electronics and technological knowledge ) for each sentiment response group</li>
 </ol>

 # visualization 2 (Hunter):